TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          The :file:`ext_tables.sql` file may not necessarily be "dumpable" directly to MySQL (because of the semi-complete table definitions allowed defining only required fields).
-But the EM or Install Tool can handle this.
+But the extension manager or install tool can handle this.
-         The only very important thing is that the syntax of the content is exactly like MySQL made it so that the parsing and analysis of the file is done correctly by the EM.
+         The only very important thing is that the syntax of the content is exactly like MySQL made it so that the parsing and analysis of the file is done correctly by the extension manager.

          TYPO3 parses :code:`ext_tables.sql` files.
 TYPO3 expects that all
          table definitions in this file look like the ones produced by the